Welcome Wagon Guide¶

 If you still have questions, reach out the Welcome Wagon staff at the Helpdesk anytime.
 Select Expo > Helpdesk > Chat and enter your question.
 A member of the Welcome Wagon will be online during conference hours to help you.

-If you want to contact one of the conference organizers, go to the People tab, select the Filter icon, and select Organisers.
-Select an Organiser and start typing your question.
+If you want to contact one of the conference organizers, go to the People page and search for an organizer’s name.
 You can also email us at email@example.com.

 Reception: Your home base¶